Agarian/Cigar-Client/README.md

  - Cell Border Size: Lets you edit the size of the cell borders.
  - Infinite Zoom: Lets you zoom out as much as you want (mouse scroll).

+### Things I want to add (TO DO)
+- A minimap.
+- More performance efficient cell borders (for the `showCellBorder` option).
+- A working skins list (the current one doesn't work with an `https://`, or a `file:///` URL).
+- A list of popular private servers.

 ### Other things
 - Show Grid was already in the client, though wouldn't work with the Dark Theme.
 - Hide Chat was broken in the client, until now.
-- Recommended page zoom is 75%.
+- Recommended page zoom is anywhere between 75% and 90%.

 ### Connecting to servers
 - Next to the name box, there is a drop down menu with 3 options: